 So, which version of my life is it?
 Obviously, the “lesson” in Flaubert’s Parrot, and the lesson it probably seems like I’m getting at is… it’s up to me, right?
 I get to decide.
 And obviously, it’s more appealing to decide on the great version.

 But here’s the thing.
 I don’t want to decide things are good.
 I don’t even want to think it.
 Because the fear of admitting things are good is a potent one for me.
-As fucked up as this is, the second I acknowledge something is “good”, part of me immediately starts waiting for the other shoe to drop.
+As messed up as this is, the second I acknowledge something is “good”, part of me immediately starts waiting for the other shoe to drop.

 If things are good, what’s going to go wrong?